Turkish Air Force: Air Force Command

 The Air Machinist School (Hava Makinist Okulu) was reorganized as Aircraft Maintenance School (Hava Uçak Bakım Okulu) on 2 January 1950 to unite schools responsible for training non-pilot Air Force personnel.
 In 1950 it also was decided to upgrade the Air Force fleet through the inclusion of jets.
 Eight pilots were sent to the United States for jet pilot training.
 They graduated in 1951 and started training jet pilots in the Turkish Air Force.
-In the same year, the 9th Fighter Wing (9uncu Ana Jet Üssü) was founded in Balıkesir as Turkey's first fighter wing; the 191st, 192nd, and 193rd squadrons being the first ones which were established.
+In the same year, the 9th Fighter Wing (9’uncu Ana Jet Üssü) was founded in Balıkesir as Turkey's first fighter wing; the 191st, 192nd, and 193rd squadrons being the first ones which were established.
 Further training in the United States followed, usually involving jet manufacturers.
 In 1951 the Air Force Academy was formed with integrating some air schools in Eskişehir and its first academic year started on 1 October 1951.
 In 1956 the Hava Eğitim Kolordu Komutanlığı (Air Education Corps Command) was founded and all education was united under this command.
 The command was renamed as Hava Eğitim Komutanlığı (Air Education Command) in 1957.

 Upon Turkey's membership to NATO in 1952, the process of modernization was accelerated.
 In 1962 the Taktik Hava Kuvveti (Tactical Air Force) was founded by upgrading the Hava Tümeni (Air Division) units to corps-level organizations.

+In 1972, the force underwent major reorganization.
+The roundel was changed, the fleets were rebuilt and propelled airplanes were phased out in favour of jet-powered ones.

-In 1974 the Air Force was employed in the Cyprus War.
+In 1974 the Air Force was employed during the Turkish invasion of Cyprus.
 With the arrival of the first batch of 40 third generation F-4E Phantom II fighter jets ordered in 1972 and acquired between 1974 and 1978, the Air Force was reorganized.
 This was followed by a second order in 1978 of another batch of 40 units (32 F-4Es and 8 RF-4Es, deliveries began in 1980).
 Another batch of 70 more F-4Es were acquired between 1981 and 1987, and 40 more F-4Es were acquired between 1991 and 1992, as well as 46 more RF-4E reconnaissance aircraft.
 In total, the Turkish Air Force received 236 F-4 Phantom II (182 F-4E and 54 RF-4E) aircraft.
 In 1997, IAI was selected to upgrade 54 of Turkey's F-4E fighter aircraft to the F-4E Terminator 2020 standard.
 The upgraded aircraft were delivered between 1999 and 2003; of these, 26 aircraft were upgraded in Israel and the remaining 28 were upgraded in Turkey.

 In 1983 Turkey ordered the fourth-generation F-16 Fighting Falcon fighter aircraft and started receiving them in 1987.
 The Turkish Air Force has received a total of 270 F-16C/D aircraft in its inventory, all of them Block 30/40/50 models.
 Turkey is one of five countries that locally produce F-16 fighter jets.